 X-rays should be evaluated closely for evidence of a knee dislocation, as dislocation is frequently (15%) associated with neurovascular injury.

-Tibia fractures are common with about 500,000 tibial shaft fractures reported annually in the USA.
+Tibia fractures are common.
 Tibia fractures occur in all age groups, but incidence tends to follow a bimodal age distribution, with high energy fractures in younger patients and low energy fractures in older patients.

 The diagnosis of a traumatic tibial fracture is fairly straight forward, but it is important to accurately assess the fracture patterns and the extent of associated soft tissue damage.
 There may be neurovascular deficits, compartment syndrome, and ligament injuries – none of which are necessarily seen on plain radiographs.